wjone005/Rock-Paper-Scissors/README.md

 A simple Rock, Paper and Scissors game.

-Who ever gets the most points out of five games is the winner.
+Who ever gets the most points out of five games, is the winner.